Fares Fair

 County Hall in Lambeth, then home of the Greater London Council.

 Fares Fair was a public policy advocated by the Labour Party administration of the Greater London Council (GLC), then led by Ken Livingstone.
 The policy of low public transport fares was implemented in 1981, but was later ruled to be illegal in the courts and rescinded the following year.

 The Fares Fair policy had widespread support among Labour London members, who viewed it as a moderate and mainstream policy; no one had ever considered the legality of the move.
 In the 1981 GLC election, the political moderate Andrew McIntosh led Labour to victory, but the following day he was voted out by the Labour members of the GLC and replaced by Livingstone.
-Proceeding with the Fares Fair policy which they had promised in their electoral manifesto, they reduced London Transport fares by 31 per cent in October 1981.
+Proceeding with the Fares Fair policy which they had promised in their electoral manifesto, they reduced London Transport fares by 31 percent in October 1981.

 The legality of the Fares Fair policy was subsequently challenged by Dennis Barkway, Conservative leader of the Bromley London Borough Council.
 Taking the GLC to court, Barkway argued that the citizens of the London Borough of Bromley were having to pay extra taxes for the London Underground, which did not serve the borough.